Oak Park couple found dead in home under 'suspicious circumstances' identified as Leslie Ann Jones, Thomas E. Johnson

 The couple were both well-known attorneys at the same law firm.
 Neighbors said they lived in the home on Fair Oaks Avenue for more than 20 years and were well-known in the community.

+One of their friends said they will be remembered as heroes, who made it their mission to improve the lives of their community, especially those most in need.

-Police responded to a call for a well-being check in the 500-block of Fair Oaks Avenue near the Frank Lloyd Wright Historic District at about 7:30 p.m. and found two people dead inside.
+Police found the couple dead in their home while responding to a call for a well-being check in the 500-block of Fair Oaks Avenue near the Frank Lloyd Wright Historic District at about 7:30 p.m.
+Monday.

 A preliminary investigation indicates the deaths were under suspicious circumstances, police said.
-They were not self-inflicted.
+None of the injuries appear self-inflicted, police said.

 Police said there is no reason to believe the greater community is at risk, but have not said how they believe the couple died.